TommyJackson85/techfix_overlap/README-TESTING.md

     - On a second meeting with mentor, he said he said the issue seemed to be fixed.
     - Will retest this issue again to double check.

+- User experiences.
+        - I get mixed reactions from the color tone of my sight, some like it others don't.
+        - I am trying to tone down the color schemes as much as possible.
+        - The comments section needs better design of color schemes.
+When I bring in user images, it will help make user comments feel more personal, being able to see an individual picture.
+        - At the moment, it is jus the user name in bright green text.
+        - Panel drop down items need to be ajusted aswell.
+On ipad width screens, they get too big for the amount of text and information in them.
+        - This is one of the downfalls of Bootstrap.
+Their small columns are quite big compared to their extra small columns.
+        - Will pontentially allow more text to be in the panel items from, and maybe uses media queries to help fix this.
+        - Add better images.
+The Masthead image is just a prototype to get the correct feeling of the page.

+- Made more of an effor to implement HTML Semantics in my project, using Headers for hierarchy.
+        - I need to fix the structure of my sections, side navs.
+For example, my Side Nav is located in my main section.
+        - I didn't do any major changes to this, due to lack of time, and I was a afraid I would break the code.
+        - I had the wrong Idea how to implement headers too.
+Need to fix this.

+- Github repository currently has a severe Django error and pycrypto error.

 ## Fixed occured bugs

+- unwarrented user actions.
+        - I used defensive programming techniques for this.
+        - Attempting to edit (entering a link posting from a form), delete a bug post when the post status is "Doing".
+                - I am brought back to the post, explainin the error.
+The post page is now updated correctly.
+                - Initially might of happened if the page was at To Do status recently.
+                - Same errors might occur for Done statuses, in whiching commenting and voting on the post will bring the user back to the page.
+        - If logged in,
+            - but login and register links/buttons are available on an already loaded page
+                - clicking the login and register buttons will redirect me to the index page, telling me to logout first.
+        - If logged out,
+            - but profile links/buttons are available on an already loaded page
+            - but bug report detail page is already open with links to vote, delete, comment
+            - but feature request detail page is already open with a link to comment, modal pop up to vote (with money in input)
+            - but bug report/feature request edit or new form is open,
+            - but cart page is open, with items and their adjust buttons available, aswell as the checkout button.
+            - but checkout page is open, with the form filled in correctly and the confirm checkout button available,
+                - activation any actions these places, where being logged in is required, redirects me ot the login page, telling me to login.
+        - I have manually tested these situations in all browsers, but it would be no harm to continuously do user tests on these situations as they are complex and come from places you don't expect.

+- Issues testing Bugs and Features when referencing a user id.
+When adding more defensive programming in relation to seeing if post belonged to user, i had trouble.
+    - Trying to link foreign user key of a post to the current logged in user was difficult.
+    - But I figured it out by referencing the pk value of a post, regardless if its a fake instance.

 - Installed a pip3 Jasmine package in which automatically updated Django to 2.2.3 which only supports Python 3.5.
     - Created errors in running the App on AWS Clous 9 (in which only runs on Python 3.4), detecting import issues.